1996 Jacksonville Jaguars season

-The 1996 Jacksonville Jaguars season was the franchise's 2nd season in the National Football League and the 2nd under head coach Tom Coughlin.
+The 1996 season was the Jacksonville Jaguars' 2nd season in the National Football League (NFL) and their first season under the leadership of general manager and head coach Tom Coughlin.
 The Jaguars improved on their 4–12 record from their inaugural season.
 The Jaguars marked success as they won six of their last seven games of the season and finished with a record of 9–7.
 The credit for this midseason turnaround probably lies in the demotion of wide receiver Andre Rison in favor of Jimmy Smith after a game against the St. Louis Rams in which Brunell threw 5 interceptions.
 The interceptions were blamed on Rison and he was benched.
-In the team’s final game of the regular season against the Atlanta Falcons, needing a win to earn a playoff berth, the Jaguars caught a bit of luck when Morten Andersen missed a 30-yard field goal with less than a minute remaining that would have given the Falcons the lead.
+In the team's final game of the regular season against the Atlanta Falcons, needing a win to earn a playoff berth, the Jaguars caught a bit of luck when Morten Andersen missed a 30-yard field goal with less than a minute remaining that would have given the Falcons the lead.
 The Jaguars clinched the fifth seed in the AFC playoffs.

 The Jaguars achieved their first ever franchise playoff game victory, in a stunning upset on the road against the Buffalo Bills.
-The victory against the Bills was notable due to the fact that the Bills roster was made up of many of the same players that had been to four Super Bowls in the decade, including eventual Hall of Fame players Jim Kelly, Thurman Thomas, Andre Reed, and Bruce Smith (who had previously been the league Defensive Player of the Year).
+The victory against the Bills was notable because the Bills roster was made up of many of the same players that had been to four Super Bowls in the decade, including eventual Hall of Fame players Jim Kelly, Thurman Thomas, Andre Reed, and Bruce Smith (who had previously been the league Defensive Player of the Year).
 Their next game was on the road against the Denver Broncos, who had dominated the AFC with a 13–3 record (and earned the top AFC seed).
-The upstart Jaguars were not intimidated by the Broncos or their fans and their good fortune continued, as they largely dominated from the second quarter on.
+The upstart Jaguars were not intimidated by the Broncos or their fans and their good fortune continued.
+They largely dominated from the second quarter onward.
 A late touchdown pass from Mark Brunell to Jimmy Smith gave the Jags a 30–20 lead.
-They held on to win in a huge upset, 30–27, in a game that many people still consider the franchise’s finest hour.
+They held on to win in a huge upset, 30–27, in a game that many people still consider the franchise's finest hour.
 Upon their return home, the Jags were greeted by an estimated 40,000 fans at the stadium.
 Many of these fans had watched the game on the stadium JumboTron displays and had stayed into the early hours of the morning when the team arrived.
 In the AFC Championship Game, the Jaguars acquitted themselves very well, playing a tight and close defensive game in a hostile environment for over three quarters before finally losing 20–6 to the New England Patriots on the road.